 Songkran origin are associated with the death of the Buddha Kapila Brahma.
 Having heard of the cleverness of a boy named Thammabal, the god decided to challenge the boy with a riddle, in which the loser will lose his head.
 Unfortunately, the boy won and the god had to cut off his head.
 However, the god’s head would cause disasters if it was dropped into the ground, ocean or thrown into the air.
 To avoid bad things, one of 7 daughters of the god, called Nang Songkran, put their father’s head on a tray to carry and formed a procession Mount Meru every month when the Sun moves to another zodiac .

 Over time, the word Songkran has been generalized to refer to the period when the sun enters Aries, in April.
 This marks the beginning of the Thai New Year and is called Maha Songkran (‘great songkran’).
 In normal use, people often shorten it into Songkran.

 Nowadays, Thai people used to celebrate the Lunar New Year by gathering their beloved family, going to the temples to make merit and pouring over the statues of Buddha.
 They also sprinkle water onto their family members and close friends as a way of blessing for the new year.
 On the street, Thai youngsters celebrate the festival with a massive water fight across the kingdom and it attracts so many locals as well as tourists all over the world.

-Songkran 2019 will be celebrated from Saturday, 13th April to Monday, 15th April (check out Songkran day in 2019, 2020 and more).
+Songkran 2020 is going to celebrated from Saturday, 13th April to Monday, 15th April (check out Songkran day in 2019, 2020 and more).
 Tourists can join Songkran festival activities in many areas in Thailand such as Bangkok, Pattaya, Phuket or Chiang Mai.

 #1: Songkran in Phuket